formio/help.form.io/_paragraphs/tutorials/walkthroughs/authentication/setup.md

 ```
 npm install -g @angular/cli
-ng new translations --style=scss
+ng new authentication --style=scss
-cd translations
+cd authentication
+npm install
 ng serve
 ```

-If everything is configured correctly, a default angular application should be live at `localhost:4200`.
+If everything is configured correctly, a default Angular 2+ application should be live at `localhost:4200`.